zeebe-io/zeebe-chaos/chaos-days/2020-08-20/README.md

 If we want to run more tests and chaos experiments we need to fix these missing metrics before.

+## Running automated Chaos experiments

+In order to run automated chaos experiments in our new gke.
+I had to create a new serviceaccount and rolebindings, such that our Jenkins can access the new Kubernetes cluster and our experiments can delete and create new resources.

 ## Participants

  * @zelldon